Communications 100 - Public Speaking » Spring 2022 » Exam 1

 A. pre-performance anxiety

-B. preparation anxiety
+B. pre-preparation anxiety

-C. performance anxiety
+C. preparation anxiety

 Question #9